JAMB Syllabus for Biology 2025/2026 PDF Download

 • xiii identify and state the location and importance of game reserves and National parks in Nigeria

-See also JAMB Syllabus for Use of English 2025/2026 PDF Download
+See also JAMB Syllabus for Government 2025/2026 PDF Download

 D: Heredity and Variations